• Link to Facebook

 He also designed the Maryborough Court House, St Paul’s Anglican Church, in Adelaide St and had a hand in completing the design and extension of St Mary’s Catholic Church (pictured).

-He was a significant contributor to the heritage Maryborough now boasts.
+He was a significant contributor to the heritage that Maryborough now boasts.
 His role in the city’s local heritage is echoed throughout Queensland.

 The AJS Bank commissioned him to design branch buildings in Gympie, Mackay, Ravenswood and Townsville.
 He also designed St Mary’s Convent, now the museum, in Cooktown, in Far North Queensland, and the Brisbane GPO and Fort Lytton, in Moreton Bay, as well.